theresarto/01-004_spotify-playlist-billboard-100/README.md

 2. Enter a date in the format YYYY-MM-DD to retrieve the Billboard Hot 100 for that week.
 3. Authenticate with Spotify to create a new playlist.
 4. The script will search for the top 100 songs on Spotify and add them to a newly created playlist in your account.

+## Notes
+- Due to Spotify’s song availability, some songs from the Billboard Hot 100 may not be found.
+The script will skip those songs if they cannot be found.
+- 	Ensure that your Spotify Developer Application is correctly set up with redirect URIs for authentication.